agilajah/agilajah.github.io/_posts/2018-09-11-random-ml-5-understanding-alphagozero-1.md

 I implemented the above algorithms (including the epsilon greedy) HERE: [agilajah/multi-armed-bandits](https://github.com/agilajah/multi-armed-bandit).
 Note that it's only a 'toy problem' for the sake of aiding intuition.
 I'm aware that this isn't at all a proper implementation in terms of the code quality, lol.
 It's because I wanted to minimize my effort, so I was just using my old code and added UCB1 algorithm in it without huge refactoring.
 But I hope that you could grasp what I've been talking about by looking at that code.

 As expected, UCB1 produces better result.
-It's also 'experienced' the lowest regrets (at least if we compare it to epsilon greedy at this scenario).
+It's also 'experienced' lowest regrets (at least if we compare it to epsilon greedy at this scenario).
 I feel that 'experienced' is not the right word for this.
 But whatever lol

 ![Received rewards by UCB1 algorithm vs Epsilon Greedy with various epsilon values.
 Source: Personal Gallery]({{site.url }}/images/2018/september/random-ml-5-11.png "Received rewards by UCB1 algorithm vs Epsilon Greedy with various epsilon values.
 Source: Personal Gallery")